loopyd/cm12-taba/README.md

-# cm12-taba
+# rr-taba
-Cyanogenmod 12 for the Samsung Galaxy Tab A (SM-T550) pre 2016
+Ressurection Remix for the Samsung Galaxy Tab A (SM-T550) pre 2016